 Screen Reader Help

-A number of extra help features have been added when completing exercises in Non Visual Access mode with a screen reader to aid the visually impaired user.
+A number of extra help features have been added when completing exercises and exams in Non Visual Access mode with a screen reader.

 Extra Keys available while editing